jasp-stats/jasp-desktop/Docs/development/jasp-building-guide.md

 cd jasp-desktop
 git submodule update --init
 ```

+If you haven't got a [GitHub Personal Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token), please make one that allows access to your repository, that is:
+- repo:status
+- repo:rep_deployment
+- repo:public_repo

 Now that we have everything downloaded and updated, you can continue to your our system specific build guides,